zhangly811/linyingzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an assistant professor of biostatistics at the [Institute for Informatics, Data Science, & Biostatistics](https://i2db.wustl.edu) at [Washington University School of Medicine in St. Louis](https://medicine.wustl.edu).
-My research focuses on developing causal inference and machine learning for real-world evidence generation from electronic health records.
+My research integrates causal modeling and machine learning for improving the reliability of evidence generation and building responsible AI algorithms.
 I completed my PhD in Biomedical Informatics at [Columbia University](https://www.dbmi.columbia.edu), advised by [George Hripcsak](http://people.dbmi.columbia.edu/hripcsak/) and [David Blei](http://www.cs.columbia.edu/~blei/).
 I have a master's degree in Computational Biology from [Harvard School of Public Health](https://www.hsph.harvard.edu) and a bachelor's degree from Boston University.
 Here is my [CV](https://linyingzhang.com/files/CV_linyingzhang.pdf).

 My recent research has focused on addressing confounding bias in observational studies using real-world data, and explaining root causes of healthcare disparities with causal machine learning.
 My research interests include:
 1. developing federated causal machine learning for treatment effect estimation across multiple databases without sharing patient-level data.